 - Older and Historic Schools Success Stories by the National Trust for Historic Preservation shares how architects, contractors and school administrators have overcome challenges in school rehabilitation to save historic neighborhood schools.

 - Model Policies for Preserving Historic Schools (PDF)(4pp, 400K, About PDF) by the National Trust for Historic Preservation describes policies and practices that work when communities try to renovate or reuse old or historic schools.
 The document discusses issues such as building codes, feasibility studies and public participation.

-- School Modernization and Renovation: Resource List by the National Clearinghouse for Educational Facilities offers an annotated list of links, books and journal articles on school modernization, including school-wide renovation planning, financing and project management.
+- School Renovation: Resource List by the National Clearinghouse for Educational Facilities offers an annotated list of links, books and journal articles on school modernization, including school-wide renovation planning, financing and project management.

 - U.S. Green Building Council Chapter Green School Committees advocate for green-building policies, build local networks of allies, and raise awareness of LEED and green building practice through education, outreach and advocacy.

-- State of California Department of Industrial Relations, Division of Occupational Safety and Health Asbestos
+- California Department of Industrial Relations, Division of Occupational Safety and Health Asbestos

 - California Department of Public Health - Indoor Air Program

 - California Department of Toxic Substances Control - Evaluating and Cleaning-Up School Sites